Director of SEO, Campaign Monitor

 - Case studies

-- Reports, statistics, and other kinds of data
+- Reports, statistics, and other kinds of data (such as our guide on personalization statistics)

 Any other piece of content that a brand’s audience might find valuable can be considered a lead magnet.